COVID-19 Vaccine And Varicose Veins: What You Should Know

 Does the risk of blood clots increase if I have the vaccine and varicose veins?

-Having varicose veins increases the risk of developing clots in leg veins, with the condition occurring because blood falls back down the incompetent veins or when the vein wall stretches because of this reverse blood flow.
+Having varicose veins increases the risk of developing clots in leg veins.
+After all, the condition occurs because blood falls back down the incompetent veins, pooling and congealing.

-While there has been proven links between the AstraZeneca COVID-19 vaccine and blood clots, there has been no significant rise in the numbers of patients developing superficial venous thrombosis in varicose veins.
+There have been proven links between the AstraZeneca COVID-19 vaccine and blood clots.
+But, there has been no significant rise in patients developing superficial venous thrombosis in varicose veins.

-TTS is different from other blood clotting conditions such as deep vein thrombosis (DVT) because it’s triggered by the immune system’s response to the COVID-19 AstraZeneca vaccine – it results in both thrombosis and low platelet levels.
+TTS is different from other blood clotting conditions such as deep vein thrombosis (DVT).
+In short, it’s triggered by the immune system’s response to the COVID-19 AstraZeneca vaccine, resulting in both thrombosis and low platelet levels.

-TTS typically occurs around 4 to 28 days after vaccination with the AstraZeneca COVID-19 vaccine.
+TTS typically occurs around 4 to 28 days after the AstraZeneca COVID-19 vaccine.

-As such, the current advice is that if you have varicose veins, there appears to be no increased risk of thrombosis in your varicose veins by having the AstraZeneca or Pfizer vaccines.
+As such, the current advice is that if you have varicose veins, you can get the AstraZeneca or Pfizer vaccines.

 Can you still undergo varicose vein treatment after the vaccine?